SaftIng/safting.github.io/doc/phpframework/backends.md

     create database saft;
     grant all privileges on saft.* to 'saft'@'localhost';

 you can execute those commands using the `mysql` commandline tool.
-Or you perhaps you want to use phpMyAdmin to create the user and a database.
+Or perhaps you want to use phpMyAdmin to create the user and a database.
 [Here](https://www.youtube.com/watch?v=lfjzAbaW32c) is a short youtube video how to accomplish that.

 > TODO
 >